sahilbishnoi26/teradata-mcp-server/README.md

 ### Adding your sever to an Agent using stdio
 #### Option 1 - pydanticai chatbot
-step 1 - confirm the SSE flag in .env file has been set to False
+&nbsp;&nbsp;&nbsp;&nbsp; step 1 - confirm the SSE flag in .env file has been set to False
 ```
 SSE=False
 ```
-Step 2 - Modify the ./test/ClientChatBot.py script to point to where you installed the server, you will need to modify the following line
+&nbsp;&nbsp;&nbsp;&nbsp; Step 2 - Modify the ./test/ClientChatBot.py script to point to where you installed the server, you will need to modify the following line
 ```
     td_mcp_server = MCPServerStdio('uv', ["--directory", "/Users/Daniel.Tehan/Code/MCP/teradata-mcp-server/src/teradata_mcp_server", "run", "server.py"])
 ```

-Step 2 - run the ./test/ClientChatBot.py script, this will create an interactive session with the agent who has access to the MCP server.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 3 - run the ./test/ClientChatBot.py script, this will create an interactive session with the agent who has access to the MCP server.
 From a terminal.
 ```
 uv run ./test/ClientChatBot.py
 ```